ShouWenWang/Collective-oscillations/README.md

 # Collective-oscillations

-This is the distributed code for the manuscript:  Shou-Wen Wang & Lei-Han Tang, Emergence of collective oscillations in adaptive cells, https://arxiv.org/abs/1809.06997
+This is the distributed code for the manuscript:  Shou-Wen Wang & Lei-Han Tang, Emergence of collective oscillations in adaptive cells, https://arxiv.org/abs/1809.06997.
+The code has been tested successfully on MacOS 10.14.4.

 ## Structure
-1) **Final model for glycolsyis**: mathematica-based code for glycolysis related models;
+1) **Final model for glycolsyis**: mathematica-based code for glycolysis related models;  The code has been tested successfully on Mathematica 10.4.1.0.

    a) **glycolysis_dupreez2 _unperturb_19_6_7**:  the original dupreez2 model, no perturbation is done here